seisatsu/Tsunagari/doc/sphinx/chapter_1.rst

 Client Config File
 ==================

-A file named "client.ini" is present in the same directory as the Tsunagari Tile Engine executable.
+A file named "client.ini" is usually present in the same directory as the Tsunagari Tile Engine executable.
 This file contains the engine's default gameplay and configuration settings, in a layman-friendly format.
 The file is split into sections, with each section containing modifiable options which affect the operation of the engine.

 When the engine is run, this file is read and its settings are used as defaults, which may be overridden by command line options, described in the next section.
-The engine will not operate if "client.ini" is missing.
+If "client.ini" is missing, the engine will fall back on compiled-in defaults.

 Example Client.ini
 ------------------